 20ft dry container

-If you have cargo that won’t fit inside a 20ft container you should choose the 40ft container instead.
-They offer more space for your cargo.
+If you have cargo that won’t fit inside a 20ft unit, opt for a 40ft container instead.
+These offer more space for your cargo.
 As a result, many companies also use 40ft containers for storage.

 High cube containers

 High cube containers have the same measurements as their standard counterparts, but with an extra foot of height.
 The high cube is perfect for bulky, high volume, yet light cargo.

 High cubes come in 20ft, 40ft, 45ft and 53ft varieties.
 If you want to know the dimensions of each high cube variety, check out this blog post now.